is273/iscafe-portfolio/findNeedles.md

 # Method: findNeedles
-Compares the values of the `haystack` string and the `needles` string array.
+The findNeedles method can compare the values of the `haystack` string and the `needles` string array.

-Returns the number of times a value appears in the `haystack` string.
+The findNeedles method returns the number of times a value appears in the `haystack` string.
 Fails if the `needles` string array’s length is greater than 5.

 ## Request Body